Russian helicopters appear to attack military airport near Kiev

 A video circulating on social media appears to show Russian helicopters attacking a military airport close to Kiev.

-Reuters reported on Thursday that the choppers targetted the airbase of Gostomel, northwest of Ukraine’s capital.
+Reuters reported on Thursday that the choppers targeted the airbase of Gostomel, northwest of Ukraine’s capital.

 Footage shows at least seven aircraft flying over houses, as thick smoke billows into the air from two different areas.